 After choosing the required activity, comes the part to select a layout name for the chosen activity.
 The layout will define where the elements like images and menus go and what fonts will be used and visible to the end-users.

 6. Edit the textbox according to your requirement

 The next step will be about editing, moving, stretching the textbox and other available widgets as per your plan and your applications.
-When you choose a widget it comes with the default the texts, you need to edit the texts, the size, the colour as per your plan of the application.
+When you choose a widget that comes with the default texts, you need to edit the texts, the size, the colour as per your plan of the application.

 7. Add buttons and widgets as per your and application’s need

 This step is about drag and drop of all the widgets and buttons you need in your application, and renaming them, editing them, adjusting them.